-This year, I had the privilege to attend the first Forward 2020 edition in Birmingham, to speak to a room full of hundreds of BA (Hons) Digital Media and MA/MSc Future Media students about the challenges of creating successful marketing campaigns, and the creative process that goes behind them, as well as my predictions and ways in which younger people can get into the digital media space.
+This year, Fanbytes CEO, Tim Armoo, had the privilege to attend the first Forward 2020 edition in Birmingham, to speak to a room full of hundreds of BA (Hons) Digital Media and MA/MSc Future Media students about the challenges of creating successful marketing campaigns, and the creative process that goes behind them, as well as our predictions and ways in which younger people can get into the digital media space.

-I like these talks because they’re more conversational-style, as opposed to the typical corporate ones, that are basically revolving around trend forecasting, which sound more like a pitch than anything.
+We enjoy these talks because they’re more conversational-style, as opposed to the typical corporate ones, that are basically revolving around trend forecasting, which sound more like a pitch than anything.
 Just having a conversation with a bunch of people sharing the same aspirations you had not long ago is quite refreshing.
 I even had moments I said things on the fly, thinking, “Oh, shitt.
-I didn’t even realize I was saying that.”
+I didn’t even realise I was saying that.”

 EMOTIONAL ENGAGEMENT -> COOLEST BRANDS